aperofsky/sifaka-temporal-microbiome/README.md

-# R scripts and inputs to reproduce the main statistical analyses and figures in Perofsky _et al._ 2021 "Social groups constrain the spatiotemporal dynamics of wild sifaka gut microbiomes." _Molecular Ecology_
+## R scripts and inputs to reproduce the main statistical analyses and figures in Perofsky _et al._ 2021 "Social groups constrain the spatiotemporal dynamics of wild sifaka gut microbiomes." _Molecular Ecology_
 ---
-## Microbiome and statistical analyses are performed with the statistical computing software [R](https://www.r-project.org/).
+### Microbiome and statistical analyses are performed with the statistical computing software [R](https://www.r-project.org/).

-### The analysis starts with pre-processed R phyloseq objects and other input dataframes and is split into eleven steps:
+#### The analysis is split into eleven steps:

 - 1_PCOA_figs.R